20+ IT Cover Letter Examples for Information Technology Jobs

 I look forward to your reply. |

-The IT recruiter will facepalm in frustration.
+The IT recruiter will probably roll their eyes in frustration.

 Next up, the sign-off, and it’s the same whether you’re writing an IT support cover letter or IT technician cover letter.